arielgee/Sage-Like/.misc/tasks.md

 * new status filter '>ok' for responsive feeds
 * feed preview: right to left jump list
 * replace all `.innerHTML = ...` with `slUtil.replaceInnerContextualFragment()`
+* in popup status bar the link 'Options Page' is not visible when bk is dark
 ---